pharo-project/pharo/doc/terseGuide.md

 Method lookup:
 - follows the inheritance chain
-- self send triggers a dynamic lookup starting with receiver
+- self send triggers a dynamic lookup starting from the receiver
-- super send triggers a static lookup starting with the receiver's superclass
+- super send triggers a static lookup starting from the superclass of the class containing the super

 Standard protocols:
 - initialize          (methods called for new instance)